-Assistant Professor and Director of Master of Healthcare Services Management
+Assistant Professor and Director of Master of Healthcare Analytics and Intelligence

-Xin (David) Ding is an assistant professor of supply chain management and the director for healthcare services management program at Rutgers Business School – Newark and New Brunswick.
+Xin (David) Ding is an assistant professor of supply chain management and the director for Healthcare Analytics and Intelligence program at Rutgers Business School – Newark and New Brunswick.
 His research examines the demand-supply relationship in the healthcare context.
 Specifically, he is interested in cost efficiency, clinical quality, patient experience, and safety practice within hospitals.
 His research has provided insights on how traditional operations management concepts including focus and quality improvement can be integrated by hospitals to further improve their performance.

 Through working with national/state health agencies and hospital systems, David has published his research with leading academic journals including Journal of Operations Management, Decision Sciences, Journal of Service Research, Industrial Marketing Management, among others.
 Prior to joining Rutgers Business School, he served as a faculty with Penn State University system and University of Houston system.
 David serves as an academic scholar with Cornell Institute for Healthy Futures, an Associate Editor for Decision Sciences Journal and a member of editorial board for Journal of Operations Management.
 As a certified project management professionals, he has provided training and consulting services to companies in energy and healthcare industries.

 Ph.D., Operations Management, University of Utah, Salt Lake City

 M.S., Engineering, South China University of Technology, Guangzhou